Consumer Medicine Information

 born with a heart problem

-very high blood pressure (hypertension) or narrowing of the blood vessels (arterial occlusive disease, that can cause pain
+very high blood pressure (hypertension) or narrowing of the blood vessels (arterial occlusive disease, which can cause pain

 in the arms and legs)